States: Sackler family members abusing bankruptcy process

 “If that is not an abuse of the bankruptcy process,” Purcell said, “it’s unclear what would be.”

-The plan, approved in September by a federal bankruptcy judge, calls for members of the Sackler family to contribute more than $4 billion in cash, plus the company itself, to fight the opioid epidemic, which has been linked to more than 500,000 U.S. deaths in the past two decades.
+The plan, crafted largely by those with claims against Purdue and approved in September by a federal bankruptcy judge, calls for members of the Sackler family to contribute more than $4 billion in cash, plus the company itself, to fight the opioid epidemic, which has been linked to more than 500,000 U.S. deaths in the past two decades, including deaths linked both to prescription and illicit drugs.

 In exchange, members of the family are to be protected from lawsuits accusing them of spurring the crisis.
 The suits accuse the company and family members of helping to spark the overdose crisis by aggressively marketing OxyContin, a powerful opioid painkiller.

 They would not be protected from criminal charges.
-They’re not facing any now, though a group of activists has been pushing federal authorities to bring charges against some family members.
+They’re not facing any now, though a group of activists has been pushing federal authorities to bring charges against some members of the family, which includes some people who were executives and board members at the company and others with no involvement other than receiving money from it.
+Much of their fortunes are held in offshore trusts that could be hard to access in U.S. lawsuits.

 Most state and local governments and thousands of individual victims of the epidemic agreed to the deal, though many did so grudgingly.
 Those groups are now joining with Purdue and Sackler family members to defend the plan from appeals from an office of U.S. Department of Justice, eight states, the District of Columbia, some Canadian local governments and Native American tribal groups, plus some individual victims.